 Email: email@example.com.
 Collaborative Craft Capabilities: The Bodyhood of Shared Skills.
 Buy & download fulltext article: Abstract: With the rise of the Internet, skills, patterns, and ideas are being shared more widely among people engaged in the crafts, which seems to break with some of the underlying assumptions about the lone genius craftsman.

 Co-design Communities Online: Turning Public Creativity into Wear.
 Author: Wu, Juanjuan Source: Fashion Practice: The Journal of Design, Creative Process & the Fashion, 1 May 2010, vol. 2, no. 1, pp. 85-104(20) Publisher:

 Knitting Nan becomes a real star.
 Knitting Nannas outside Thomas George's office.

 Clare Twomey says her son was "really proud" when he learnt his mother had been arrested.
 Her step-grandchildren "thought it was really good fun" that Nan had been arrested for trespass and ignoring police orders to stop knitting at a protest against coal seam gas mining in northern NSW last year.
-The charges against Ms Twomey, the founder of Knitting Nannas Against Gas, were later dismissed, and the run-in with the law has not dampened the 48-year-old's enthusiasm for knitting and protesting.
 How creativity and craft are tackling dementia ... one stitch at a time.
 Napkin Project artist Deirdre Nelson with one of the dementia care home residents.

 Garments of Paradise.
 Craft research: Textiles as agent for wellbeing.